gonwan/blog/source/_posts/2025/20251027-comparison-of-windows-and-linux-gaming-performance.md

 #### 2.3 Age of Wonders 4

 [Age of Wonders 4](https://store.steampowered.com/app/1669000/Age_of_Wonders_4/) only provides DX12 under Windows.
 All benchmarks are running 1080P or 2K, middle quality preset.
 The in-game help page is chosen to measure, because it gives the most GPU stress.
-The adventure map generally runs under higher FPS.
+The adventure map generally runs at a higher FPS.

 - Windows DX12 1080P - 21 FPS
 ![aow4_1080p_middle_windows_dx12_fps21](../../images/2025/aow4_1080p_middle_windows_dx12_fps21.webp)